brietsparks/apollo-graphql-content-feed-app/README.md

-# Blog Apollo App
+# Apollo Graphql Content Feed App

-An app that explores practices and patterns for building a GraphQL-power app with Apollo Server and Apollo Client.
+An app that explores practices and patterns for building a GraphQL-power app with Apollo Server and Apollo Client, using a generic posts+images feed app as a usecase.

 ## Dependencies